flectra-hq/flectra/doc/reference/orm.rst

 Recordsets
 ==========

-.. versionadded:: 8.0

-    This page documents the New API added in Flectra 8.0 which should be the primary development API going forward.
-It also provides information about porting from or bridging with the "old API" of versions 7 and earlier, but does not explicitly document that API.
-See the old documentation for that.
+    This page documents the New API added in Flectra 1.0 which should be the primary development API going forward.

 Interaction with models and records is performed through recordsets, a sorted set of records of the same model.